jaimejrios/autohotkey-windows-mac-keyboard/README.md

 Breezily for Windows 10
 ---

-This [AutoHotkey](https://www.autohotkey.com/) app makes navigating Windows 10 a breeze.
+This [AutoHotkey](https://www.autohotkey.com/) app helps make Windows a breeze to navigate.
 It's loosely based off macOS cursor navigation controls (when replacing the `Caps Lock` key with `Ctrl`).

 Breezily has been tested with an English (US) keyboard layout, but should work under different layouts too.
 [SharpKeys](https://github.com/randyrants/sharpkeys) is required to use Breezily.